In vitro and in silico models of n-butanol-membrane interactions

 It has been recently demonstrated that this toxicity is likely due to damage to the cell plasma membrane.
 In addition, it has been previously shown that n-butanol interacts with lipid membranes, but we lack an understanding of the molecular mechanisms involved.
 Understanding this will enable the engineering of more resistant clostridia strains.

 Dr Alan Goddard is a Lecturer at Aston University.
-The research in his laboratory focusses mainly on the lipid membrane that surrounds biological cells and the integral proteins residing within this.
+The research in his laboratory focuses mainly on the lipid membrane that surrounds biological cells and the integral proteins residing within this.
 Dr Manuela Mura is a Senior Lecturer at the University of Lincoln.
 She uses classical molecular dynamics tools to study the interaction of molecules with modelled lipid bilayer membranes.

 Green Biologics converts a wide range of sustainable feedstocks into high performance green chemicals.
 They combine advanced, high productivity fermentation utilising superior-performing Clostridium microbial biocatalysts to produce renewable n-butanol and acetone.